Home | Surname List | Bucher / Beecher Research Site

 Elizabeth Eby was married to Joseph Bucher.
 They resided one and one-half miles north of Lititz, Lancaster County, where they possessed a far of 400 acres.
 They both lie buried in Bomberger's Burial Ground, which is near said farm.
 After their decrease the large farm was purchased by their son Jonas, who disposed two parts of it to his two brothers-in-law, Joseph Brubacher and Daniel Brubacher.
 The part of the farm retained by Jonas Bucher is now owned by son Joseph, who has rented it to his son Jacob.

 Joseph married Elizabeth Eby, daughter of Bishop Christian Eby and Catherine Bricker, about 1780.
-(Elizabeth Eby was born on 17 Aug 1832 in Warwick Township, Lancaster County, Pennsylvania, USA,7 died on 19 Aug 1832 in Warwick Township, Lancaster County, Pennsylvania, USA 5 and was buried in Warwick Township: Bomberger's Burial Ground, Lancaster County, Pennsylvania, USA 7.)
+(Elizabeth Eby was born on 13 Mar 1762 in Warwick Twp., Lancaster, PA,5 7 died on 19 Aug 1832 in Warwick Twp., Lancaster, PA 5 and was buried in Warwick Twp.: Bomberger's Burial Ground, Lancaster, PA 7.)

 Sources